 - Public Housing: Landlords can charge a maximum of one month’s rent.

-- Section 8 Project Based Housing: Landlords can charge a maximum of one month’s rent or $50, whichever is more.
+- Section 8 Project-Based Housing: Landlords can charge a maximum of one month’s rent or $50, whichever is more.

-3. Surety Bond as Security Deposit:
+Right to Use Surety Bond as Security Deposit

-In Nevada, a landlord is only required to provide written notice if a tenant requests it.
-The tenant is allowed to request a signed written receipt for a security deposit, surety bond or rental payment and is allowed to withhold rental payments until the landlord provides this signed receipt.
+A Nevada landlord is only required to provide written notice after receiving a tenant's security deposit if a tenant requests it.
+The tenant is allowed to request a signed written receipt for a security deposit, surety bond, or rental payment and is allowed to withhold rental payments until the landlord provides this signed receipt.

-- To cover unpaid rent.
+- To cover unpaid rent

-- Damage in excess of normal wear and tear.
+- Damage in excess of normal wear and tear

 Landlords in Nevada must also list all deposits required as a clause in the lease agreement, as well as the conditions for their return.